H4MA-R/starter-hugo-academic/content/home/experience.md

     description: |2-
         Responsibilities include:

+        * Penetration testing for Yogosh's clients(Web and mobile).
-        * Vulnerability assessment and bug reports triaging
+        * Vulnerability assessment and Reviewing and reproducing incoming vulnerability reports for both the Yogosha program and clients.
+        * Product security and internal penetration testing.
+        * Contributing to internal security projects and tools as needed.
-        * Managing/supporting the hackers community
+        * Managing/supporting the hackers' community by facilitating clear communication between our community and customers.
-        * CyberSecurity content creation
+        * CyberSecurity content creation (CTF challenges, Articles...).
 ---